Quang-VM/BNO055-Attitude-estimation-Implementation-STM32/README.md

     - To calculate the required delta time use the `timer_period_calculation.xlsx` file and change the parameters in TIMER6_Init() with this results
 * Set up the filter Beta gain (default 0.68)

-# Raw Measurement and Calibrated
+# Raw Measurement and Calibration
 By default, this implementation uses raw accelerometer and gyroscope data along with custom calibrated magnetometer data.
 To manually calibrate the magnetometer, follow these steps:
 * In the Timer interrupt callback function, modify it as follows: